selphayulida/EDA_telco_customer_churn/README.md

 19. MonthlyCharges: Shows the customer's current total monthly charges for all the services they use.
 20. TotalCharges: Shows the total cost of the customer
 21. Churn: Shows Customer churn status (Yes/ No).

+## EDA Steps
+The following are the EDA steps carried out in this project.
+1. Data Cleansing
+   - Column understanding
+   - Clean the data (Drop whitespace rows, check/work on missing values, check/work on duplicated values)
+2. Standard EDA
+   - Statistical summary of each column
+   - Univariate analysis
+   - Multivariate analysis
+3. Set deep-dive questions
+   - Check the standard EDA results, whether there are interesting findings in the form of business insights that need to be further analyzed with data.
+Then write down these questions for further deep-dive analysis.
+4. Answer the questions and conclusion
+   - Further, preprocess/manipulate the data for answering the questions to get business insight related to customer churn.